-All students will be doing standardized testing in the next few weeks.
+All 3rd, 4th and 5th grade students will be doing state testing next week.
 Please try to schedule any appointments or absences outside your child's testing time.
 Also, be sure your child gets breakfast and a good night's sleep so they are ready for testing.
 If you have any questions about the tests or schedule for your child, please contact your child's teacher.
 Thank you.

 Osgood Elementary has a new Facebook page.
 Please check it out to see all of the exciting things happening with our wonderful students and staff.

 Please share this information with your children.
 Hand washing techniques, sneeze and cough etiquette are vital lessons in order to help keep all our students and staff healthy.